garagehive/garagehive.github.io/docs/take-payment-deposit.md

    ![](media/apply-deposit-refund5.png)

-7. In the **Document Payments** page, enter the amount to refund along the **Payment Method** line that the Deposit was originally paid, and close the page.
+7. In the **Document Payments** page, enter the amount to refund along the **Payment Method** line that the Deposit was refunded to the customer, and close the page.

    ![](media/apply-deposit-refund6.png)